128technology/docs/docs/plugin_ipsec_client.md

 | content           | string    | Private key to be used for X.509 certificate.  |

 :::warning
-The `private-key` is used for pkc12 certification creation which will be used for tunnel authentication.
-Wrongly configured private key may prevent IPSec tunnel from establishing successfully.
+The `private-key` is used to create the pkc12 certificate for tunnel authentication.
+A wrongly configured private key may prevent an IPSec tunnel from being established successfully.
 :::

 ### Tunnel Monitoring